shinkawa-shuan/mini-sisso/README.md

     -   The computationally intensive `exhaustive` search is implemented in **Rust**, delivering performance far superior to pure Python implementations while remaining completely transparent to the user.
 -   **🧠 Memory Efficiency & Fast Exploration**:
     -   A "recipe-based" architecture dramatically reduces memory consumption during Feature Expansion.
     - The "Level-wise SIS" feature (toggleable) speeds up exploration by pruning unpromising features early.
+-   **⚖️ Balanced Feature Selection**:
+    -   Implements a **"Split Selection"** strategy during SIS.
+This ensures that unary operators (like `sin`, `exp`) are not "crowded out" by the overwhelming number of binary combinations, preserving feature diversity.
 -   **🤝 Full `scikit-learn` Compatibility**: Seamlessly integrates with powerful tools like `GridSearchCV` and `Pipeline`, in addition to the standard `fit()`/`predict()` interface.
 -   **⚡ Optional GPU Support**: Achieve significant speedups with GPU acceleration by installing the optional PyTorch backend.